TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 26/Exodus 26.20.md

 ---

-and for the second side of the tabernacle, on the north side, twenty boards,
+For the second side of the tabernacle, on the north side, twenty boards,